jansoganci/banana.universe/README.md

-# PixelMage 🍌✨
+# BananaUniverse 🍌✨

 **Professional AI Image Processing Suite for iOS**

-PixelMage is a comprehensive iOS app that transforms your photos using 19+ cutting-edge AI models.
+BananaUniverse is a comprehensive iOS app that transforms your photos using 19+ cutting-edge AI models.
 Built with the Steve Jobs philosophy of "Simplicity is the ultimate sophistication," it delivers professional-grade image enhancement through a fast, elegant interface powered by Supabase Edge Functions.

 ## ✨ Features